munshkr/flok/README.md

 #### Dummy

-The Dummy target as a REPL target that does not have any syntax-highlighting and can be used for any purpose you like (for example if you like to use a language that is not yet supported in flok).
+The "dummy" target is a REPL target that forwards messages to an OSC server.
+It does not have any syntax highlighting and can be used for any purpose you like.
+This is useful if you want to use a language that is not yet supported in Flok, and can receive OSC messages.

 Use `flok-repl` with the `-t dummy` parameter.

-You can now receive the code you evaluate on port `3001`.
-The code is send as a string (including all the linebreaks, whitespaces, etc) on the osc-address `/flok`.
-If you use the `panic` shortkey you will receive the osc-message `/flok silence`.
-You can use this to stop all your audio/visual processes.
+By default, it will send OSC messages to port 3001.
+Code evaluations are sent as a string (including all line breaks, whitespaces, etc.) to the OSC address `/flok`.
+If you use the `panic` shortcut key, you will receive the OSC message `/flok silence`, which you can use to stop all your audio/visual processes.

 #### TidalCycles